 Founder & Executive Director

 Dakota is a higher education professional, classical pianist, and a first-generation college graduate.
 She earned her Associate of Arts in Arts & Humanities from El Camino College, Bachelor of Arts in Interdisciplinary Studies with a concentration in Public Administration from California Baptist University, and a Master of Arts in Education Administration from the University of South Dakota.
 Dakota holds a Teaching Artist Certificate from California State University, Los Angeles.
 She is also a trained Social Emotional Arts on a Shoestring Facilitator from UCLArts & Healing.
 As a South East Los Angeles native, Dakota has a heart for cultivating the creative spirit within every child, especially in under-resourced areas.
 She has over 10 years of education experience as an instructor and administrator.
 Dakota has prior experience working in the nonprofit arts sector at institutions such as Inner-City Arts, City of Los Angeles Department of Cultural Affairs (DCA), and as a Getty Marrow Intern for CalArts Community Arts Partnership (CAP) at the Watts Towers Arts Center Campus.
-She currently sits on the South Gate Museum Advisory Group.
 During her rare moments of free time, you can find Dakota hunting for vinyl records, practicing tai chi, or exploring new hiking trails.